Kenderick Allen

-Kenderick Allen (born September 14, 1978) is an American former professional football defensive tackle who played in 31 NFL games from 2003 through 2006.
+Kenderick Allen (born September 14, 1978) is an American former professional football player who was a defensive tackle in the National Football League (NFL) from 2003 through 2006.
 He was signed by the New Orleans Saints as an undrafted free agent in 2003.
 He was also a member of the New York Giants, Green Bay Packers, Cincinnati Bengals and Minnesota Vikings.
-Allen played college football at Louisiana State University.
+Allen played college football for the LSU Tigers.

 Professional career

 New Orleans Saints

 Allen started his career with the New Orleans Saints in 2003.
 He was released on August 31, 2003.

 New York Giants

 He then signed with the New York Giants.

 Green Bay Packers

 On April 26, 2006, he signed with the Packers.
 On October 4, 2006, the Packers placed him on injured reserve, ending his 2006 season.

 Cincinnati Bengals

 On May 11, 2007, Allen signed with the Cincinnati Bengals, his fourth team in five years, but he did not make the team and was released on September 1, 2007.